Happy Chocolate Day 2023: History of Chocolate & All You Need To Know

 The history of chocolate dates back to the ancient Mayans and even earlier to the ancient Olmecs of southern Mexico.
 Do you know earlier chocolate was a bitter beverage, not a sweet, edible treat?

 By the 15th century, the Aztecs started using cocoa beans as currency.
-According to them, chocolate was a gift from the god named Quetzalcoatl and drank it as a refreshing beverage, an aphrodisiac, and even to prepare for war.
+According to them, chocolate was a gift from the god named Quetzalcoatl, and drank it as a refreshing beverage, an aphrodisiac, and even to prepare for war.

-There is no evidence of how chocolate reached Spain but it is considered that Legend Hernan Cortes in 1528 brought chocolate to his homeland.
+There is no evidence of how chocolate reached Spain but it is considered that Legend Hernan Cortes 1528 brought chocolate to his homeland.
 It is believed that Cortes discovered chocolate during an expedition to America.
-He was searching gold and instead of it, he found a cup of cocoa given to him by the emperor Aztec.
+He was searching for gold and instead of it, he found a cup of cocoa given to him by the emperor Aztec.

 How chocolate reached Europe?

 The King of French named Louis XIII married Anne of Austria who is the daughter of Spanish King Phillip III.
 In the celebration, she brought samples of chocolate to the royal courts of France.
 Soon, chocolate reached Britain at special "chocolate houses".
-The trend of chocolate spreads in Europe and several nations.
+The trend of chocolate spread in Europe and several nations.
 They then started planting cacao and its plantation increased along the equator.

-It remained popular in European aristocracy.
-For the health benefits, royals and the upper classes consumed chocolate.
+It remained popular in the European aristocracy.
+For health benefits, royals and the upper classes consumed chocolate.
 At that time chocolate was produced by hand, which was a slow and laborious process.
 But with the Industrial Revolution situations and methods changed.

-The invention of the chocolate press revolutionised chocolate making in 1828.
+The invention of the chocolate press revolutionized chocolate making in 1828.
 This device squeezes cocoa butter from roasted cacao beans and generates a fine cocoa powder.
 This powder was then mixed with liquids and poured into a mold, where it solidified into an edible bar of chocolate.
 Like this, the modern era of chocolate was born.

 Chocolate is prepared from the fruit of cacao trees, which are native to Central and South America.
 These fruits are known as pods and each pod contains around 40 cacao beans.
 The beans are dried and roasted to form cocoa beans.